Commerce Exam > Commerce Notes > Economics Class 11 > NCERT Solutions - Introduction to Microeconomics

 Q2: What do you mean by the production possibilities of an economy?

-Ans: Production possibilities of an economy imply those numerous alternative combinations of goods and services that a particular economy can produce with the given technology and employing the available resources fully and efficiently.
+Ans: The Production possibilities of an economy imply the numerous alternative combinations of goods and services that a particular economy can produce with the given technology and by fully and efficiently employing the available resources thoroughly and efficiently.
 In other words, it refers to various feasible bundles of goods and services that can be produced together by efficiently utilizing the given technology and available resources.

 Q3: What is a production possibility frontier?